eolatham/smarthome-dashboard-simulation/app/docs/design.md

 - Brittany Latham
 - Laura Thompson

+## Questions

+- How should we store user-generated events on the backend to be analyzed?
+We have to analyze pre-generated and user-generated events together to calculate derived measurements.

 ## High-Level Runtime Model

 Our smart home dashboard simulator is an event-based application that operates according to the following runtime model:

 ![diagram](img/runtime_model.png)

-TODO:

-- backend needs to store user-generated events too (for calculating derived measurements)
-- backend needs to publish derived measurements too (SSE)

 ## Smart Home State

+TODO

 ## Derived Measurements